 If your current employer offers a good redundancy package, this can be enough to cover your expenses until you find a new job.
 And, if your company offers good long-term sick pay, this can also be sufficient.

 People who can rely on government benefits or have friends or family to support them may also not need this type of cover.

-Short term income protection can cover illness and injury, but also includes involuntary redundancy.
-This type of policy will only pay out for the limited period of time set out in the policy documents, usually up to two years.
+Short-term income protection can cover illness and injury but also includes involuntary redundancy.
+This type of policy will only pay out for the limited time set out in the policy documents, usually up to 2 years.

 How much is income protection insurance?

 The cost of insurance is always reliant on a number of personal factors.
 For income protection, these include details of both your job and the state of your health.

 Things that can affect the cost of your cover include the following:

 - Whether you are or have ever been a smoker